VideshLoya/RouteBook/README.md

 and publish the best routes across the world with many interesting places, photos, ratings & reviews.

-Features
+# Features
-Authentication:
+# Authentication:

 User login with username and password

-Admin sign-up with admin code

-Authorization:
+# Authorization:

 One cannot manage posts and view user profile without being authenticated

 One cannot edit or delete posts and comments created by other users

-Admin can manage all posts and comments

-Manage campground posts with basic functionalities:
+# Manage campground posts with basic functionalities:

 Create, edit and delete posts and comments